Twist and Measure: Characterizing the Effective Radius of Strings and Bundles under Twisting Contraction: Models and Experimental Tests

 Note that both sides equal one at $\theta=0$, where $L=L_0$.
 Also note that this reduces to Eq.~(\ref{eq:L2vQ2VolCo}) if there is no extension ($T\to0$ or $k\to\infty)$.
 As before, it is straightforward to develop a series solution:

-where $t=T/(NkL_0)$ is a dimensionless number quantifying the importance of extensibility.
+where $t=T/(NkL_0)$ is a dimensionless number quantifying extensibility.
+Note that $T=(Nk)x$ gives the fractional extension of the untwisted bundle as $x/L_0=T/(NkL_0)=t$.

 In order to test this prediction, we first measure the spring constant for the nylon monofilament.
 By hanging a range of masses from one, two, and three stranded bundles and measuring the extension, we find $k=325\pm12$~N/m.
-This gives a Young's modulus of 1.1~GPa, which is within the 0.2--4~GPa range commonly quoted for Nylon materials.
+This gives a Young's modulus of 1.1~GPa, which is within the 0.2--4~GPa range commonly quoted for Nylon materials along with a Poisson's ratio of about 0.4.
 Next, we define a dimensionless parameter

-for the extensibility correction.
-This allows Eq.~(\ref{eq:L2vQ2VolExtCor}) to be rewritten as
+for the extensibility correction to contraction under twist.
+This allows Eq.~(\ref{eq:L2vQ2VolExtCor}) to be rewritten as follows, such that Eq.~(\ref{eq:L2vQ2VolCo}) is recovered for $Y=0$:

 Data should thus fall on the line $y=1-x$ when experimental results for the left-hand side are plotted versus $(r_0\theta)^2/(LL_0)$.
 For this we use the same $L_0$ values but divide the previously-found $r_0$ values by $\sqrt{1-t}$, which according to Eq.~(\ref{eq:L2extScaled}) will ensure the same initial contraction rate.
-This analysis is illustrated in Fig.~\ref{fgr:Collapsed}b, where we find that data follow the expectation to slightly larger twist angle than with the volume-conservation correction alone.
+This analysis is illustrated in Fig.~\ref{fgr:Collapsed}c, where we find that data follow the expectation to slightly larger twist angle than with the volume-conservation correction alone.
 As an empirical guide to the eye, we also include the curve

 where the parameters $a=0.5$ and $b=0.6$ were obtained by fitting to the double-strand case.
 This matches the data better than using $+bx^3$ inside the $\tanh()$ function, though it might be preferable because $+bx^2$ gives a negative leading-order correction to $y=1-x$.